 The second issue concerns the culture, governance, and incentive structures of financial service providers.
 In an ideal world, providers would act in a "fair" manner, not exploiting consumer lack of knowledge or behavioural biases for gains at the expense of the consumer.
-Of course, in the free markets paradigm, fairness does not emerge as an issue, since it is assumed that transactions are entered into because they are believed to be mutually beneficial.
-We do, however, know that not all individuals adhere to ethical standards which incorporate "fairness" as a consideration, even though psychological evidence suggests that fairness is a potentially important influence on decision-making of many individuals (Fehr and Gachter, JEP, 2000).
+Of course, in the free markets paradigm, fairness does not emerge as an issue, since it is assumed that transactions are entered into voluntarily on the basis of full knowledge and because they are believed to be mutually beneficial.
+We do, however, know that not all individuals adhere to ethical standards which incorporate "fairness" as a consideration, even though psychological evidence suggests that fairness is a potentially important influence on decision-making of many individuals.
 Unfortunately, there is also substantial evidence that fairness considerations can be driven out of decision making considerations, and replaced by pure self-interest, by the institutional arrangements within which transactions are made.